CleverRaven/Cataclysm-DDA/doc/NPCs.md

 Change the NPC's faction membership to faction_string.

 ### u_faction_rep: rep_num
-Increase's your repuation with the NPC's current faction, or decreases it if rep_num is negative.
+Increase's your reputation with the NPC's current faction, or decreases it if rep_num is negative.

 ### Sample effects
 { "topic": "TALK_EVAC_GUARD3_HOSTILE", "effect": [ { "u_faction_rep": -15 }, { "npc_change_faction": "hells_raiders" } ] }